 On Willful, we do allow users to choose multiple backups for Executors and Power of Attorneys.
 However, we do not offer the ability to name co-executors or co-attorneys who serve in a joint and/or several capacity.
 We understand that the responsibility of these roles can be overwhelming so we plan to add the ability to name more than one executor and Power of Attorney.

 We’re actively working on expanding to Yukon, Nunavut, and the Northwest Territories.
-If we are not yet available in your province and you would like to be notified when we are, please create an account with Willful.
-When you select your province, a prompt will appear to add your email to our list and you will be notified with all the details when we are live.
+If we are not yet available in your location and you would like to be notified when we are, please create an account with Willful.
+When you select your location, a prompt will appear to add your email to our list and you will be notified with all the details when we are available there.

 At this time, Willful does not offer the ability to exclude a spouse or dependent from your will.
 Due to provincial laws that govern a spouse/child’s right to your estate, disinheriting these family members adds complexity to your will and requires an explicit disinheritance clause that Willful does not currently offer.
 We will be working with our legal advisors to add the ability to disinherit a spouse and/or dependent.